-I want to make it clear that this post is for a DIY all-natural pumpkin & spice exfoliating face mask.
+I want to make it clear that this is a pumpkin & spice exfoliating face mask recipe.

 Why is she telling me this?
 It’s in the title, duh.

-Yes, I know.
-But the recipe could also easily be called “Homemade Pumpkin and Spice Pudding” or something along those lines since all of the ingredients are 1) foods and 2) sure do make for one yummy concoction.
+But the recipe could also easily be called “Homemade Pumpkin and Spice Pudding” or something along those lines since all of the ingredients are

 So do feel free to double or triple the batch for a healthy snack while letting the mask sink in and work its magic!

 - 1 tablespoon raw puree pumpkin (fresh is best, but otherwise canned or in a carton is fine)*

 - 1/2 teaspoon raw honey